MediaComem/comem-archioweb/README.md

 * You must implement **automated tests** to test your REST API:
   * You must write tests for **at least 4 separate REST operations** in your API (for example: create thing, update thing, list things, delete thing).
-One test for each operation is enough.
+You must write **at least 10 tests** in total.

     > A test for a `GET` request that retrieves an empty list does not count in
-    > the minimal number of tests you must write.
+    > the minimal number of tests you must write unless you also write a test
+    > for the non-empty list.
   * Your tests must be **reproducible** (running `npm test` several times in a row should always produce the same result).